H4jen/webasto/README.md

 W-bus protocol
 -------------

 The W-bus protocol is a bi-directional link using single physical line for communication.
 On the physical layer it uses 0 -> 12V signaling.
 The w-bus is a K-line interface.
 The K-line interface is described in ISO 9141.
 Normally the K-line is interfaced using integrated chips.
 But is this project a simple transistor cascade was selected.
-The K-line is held in high state (Vbat).

 This project uses parts of the libwbus project found here: https://sourceforge.net/projects/libwbus/

+On physicla layer the line uses 2400 baud 8E1 format.
+The protocol is packet based with the following structure

+Header-length-command-data-checksum.

+More information on the protocol can be found in the repo in text file: webasto_wbus.txt (stolen from libwbus repo)

 HW interface